 Vytautas: “I’m about to depart IGT for a new challenge.
 However, in the last few years, I managed to kickstart UX initiatives, build a high performing design team and optimise overall efficacy.
 The designers I’ve had the chance to source, hire and mentor are some of the best in the industry, thus the decision to move on wasn’t easy.”

 What do you think is the most significant part of a designers portfolio?

-What is your approach of designing a perfect mobile app?
+What is your approach to designing a perfect mobile app?

-If you’re interested in nitty gritty details, a sprint for a mobile view, e.g. registration flow, could take a week.
-I’d use a hybrid design thinking meets lean workflow and split 5 work days into following activities:
+If you’re interested in nitty-gritty details, a sprint for a mobile view, e.g. registration flow, could take a week.
+I’d use a hybrid design thinking meets lean workflow and split 5 workdays into the following activities:

-Monday to Wednesday – discovery and definition phases.
-It includes: post mortems from previous development efforts, design thinking workshop, stakeholder alignment, requirement gathering, research and previous user testing data overviews, selecting a hypothesis to prove next then high level sketches, wireframing efforts and decision to move forward.
+Monday to Wednesday - discovery and definition phases.
+It includes post mortems from previous development efforts, design thinking workshop, stakeholder alignment, requirement gathering, research and previous user testing data overviews, selecting a hypothesis to prove next then high-level sketches, wireframing efforts and decided to move forward.